FabioRosado/fabiorosado.dev/src/blog/mock-side-effect.md

 subtitle: Using mock side effect function
 author: "FabioRosado"
 date:   2017-12-30 12:01:02 +0100
-categories: Code
+categories: Python
-category_icon: fa fa-code
+category_icon: fab fa-python
-tags: Featured
+tags:
+  - code
+  - tips
+  - tests
 image: ../images/testlogging.jpg
 excerpt: This is an example on how to use the side_effect function from the unittest module to test if the aiohttp exception ClientOSError was raised.
 ---